 * Diamond Offshore weighs on Loews earnings

-NEW YORK, Aug 4 (Reuters) - U.S. stocks were little changed in volatile trading Monday as earnings, including those of Warren Buffett's Berkshire Hathaway, were partly offset by drops in high-yielding dividend stocks in the utilities sector.
+NEW YORK, Aug 4 (Reuters) - U.S. stocks rose in morning trading on Monday, lifted by earnings including those of Warren Buffett's Berkshire Hathaway, with gains partly offset by drops in high-yielding dividend stocks in the utilities sector.

 The S&P 500 fell 2.7 percent last week, its biggest percentage drop since the week through June 1, 2012.
 Despite the sharp decline, the benchmark's technical picture was still bullish, analysts said, giving support to the rebound.

 The bailout of Portugal's largest listed lender, Banco Espirito Santo, supported bank shares.
 Lisbon agreed to rescue BES with a $6.6 billion bailout.